andrew/ultimate-awesome/README.md

 - [awesome-openbsd](https://github.com/ligurio/awesome-openbsd) - The curated list of awesome OpenBSD resources.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
+- [awesome-nlg](https://github.com/accelerated-text/awesome-nlg) - A curated list of resources dedicated to Natural Language Generation (NLG).
 - [awesome-end-to-end-autonomous-driving](https://github.com/opendilab/awesome-end-to-end-autonomous-driving) - A curated list of awesome End-to-End Autonomous Driving resources (continually updated).
-- [awesome-nlg](https://github.com/accelerated-text/awesome-nlg) - A curated list of resources dedicated to Natural Language Generation (NLG).
+- [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.
 - [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.